learnitall/learnin.today/_posts/2019-05-22-wtf-intensive.md

 During the past week on this global intensive for COEN3050, our little band of merry travelers have gone on 24+ excursions within four distinct
-regions: Kampala, Entebbe, Lake Bunyonyi and Kigali.
+regions: Kampala, Kabale, Lake Bunyonyi and Kigali.
 We've seen everything from the Katanga slums and the Kigali Genocide Memorial, to incredible jaw-dropping feats of nature, all of which we will never forget.